 c.
 Improved system uptime: By scheduling updates during non-peak hours and automating rollbacks in case of issues, automated patching minimizes downtime and ensures business continuity.

 d.
-Centralized management: An advance patch management software has a centralized dashboard.
+Centralized management: An advanced patch management software has a centralized dashboard.
 It allows IT teams to monitor patch status across all the endpoints, ensuring transparency and streamlined oversight.

 e.
 Enhanced compatibility and performance: Regular updates ensure that software applications stay compatible and have optimal performance by addressing bugs or outdated features that might affect operations.

 f.
-Quick rollback options: Patch automation tools often include rollback features, allowing swift recovery in case an update causes unexpected issues.
+Quick rollback options: Patch automation software and tools often include rollback features, allowing swift recovery in case an update causes unexpected issues.

 g.
-Cross-platform coverage: Automated patch management tools such as a UEM support multiple platforms and devices, streamlining the patching process across heterogeneous environments.
+Cross-platform coverage: Automated patch management tools like a UEM support multiple platforms and devices, streamlining the patching process across heterogeneous environments.

 A complete automated patch management process has 8 stages: